broccolimicro/floret/README.md

 1. Write programs that do one thing and do it well.
   a.
 Write programs in which each step is separable from every other step through the command line interface.
 	b.
-Write programs in C++ for performance and provide a complete Python interface for interoperability.
+Write programs in C++ for performance.
+  c. provide a complete C++ library and Python interface for interoperability.
 2. Write programs to work together.
   a.
 Write programs that consume configuration input through a Python interface, because that is a scriptable interface.
 	b.
 Write programs that consume data input through text streams, because that is a universal interface.